pymupdf/PyMuPDF/docs/widget.rst

       * New in version 1.22.2

        Return the value of the "ON" state of check boxes and radio buttons.
-For check boxes this is always the value `True`.
+For check boxes this is always the value "Yes".
 For radio buttons, this is the value to select / activate the button.

        :returns: the value that sets the button to "selected".
 For non-checkbox, non-radiobutton fields, always `None` is returned.
 For check boxes the return is `True`.
 For radio buttons this is the value "Male" in the following example: